datawire/ambassador-docs/docs/emissary/1.13/topics/running/resolvers.md

 # Service discovery and resolvers

 Service discovery is how cloud applications and their microservices are located on the network.
-In a cloud environment, services are ephemeral, existing only as long as they are needed and in use, so a real-time service discovery mechanism is required.
-Ambassador Edge Stack uses information from service discovery to determine where to route incoming requests.
+In a cloud environment, services are ephemeral, existing only as long as they are needed and in use, so a real-time service discovery mechanism is required. $productName$ uses information from service discovery to determine where to route incoming requests.

-## Ambassador Edge Stack support for service discovery
+## $productName$ support for service discovery

-Ambassador Edge Stack supports different mechanisms for service discovery.
+$productName$ supports different mechanisms for service discovery.
 These mechanisms are:

 * Kubernetes service-level discovery (default).
 * Kubernetes endpoint-level discovery.